The Douglas W. Bryant annual lectures

 The Eccles Centre has hosted an annual lecture since 1993.
 In 1995, this lecture was named in honour of Douglas W. Bryant who served as Trustee and Executive Director of the American Trust for the British Library between 1979 and 1990 and as its President between 1990 and 1994.

-The lecture was preceded by a reception.
+The lecture will be preceded by a reception.

 - 2013 From Acadia to Arab Spring: Reflections on America's Place in the World by Lyse Doucet